-Depending on the severity of the hurricane, you want to prepare for the loss of electricity and the ability to cook.
-Stock up on water, bread, non-perishables and items that you can eat without cooking.
-Also, make sure you have extra batteries for flashlights and headlamps, and buy candles and matches.
+Depending on the severity of the hurricane, prepare for the loss of electricity and the ability to cook.
+Be sure to stock up on water, bread, non-perishables, and items you can eat without cooking.
+Also, make sure you have extra batteries for flashlights and headlamps and buy candles and matches.

 Tip #2: Check Your Insurance

-Make sure your insurance coverage covers flooding and other expenses you may incur because of Tampa Damage
+Ensure your insurance coverage covers flooding and other expenses you may incur because of the hurricane in Tampa, Florida.

-Tip #3: Take a Video of Your Home
+Tip #3: Make a Video of Your Home

-This helps with proving the current state of your home pre-storm.
+If you make a video of your home before the hurricane, it will help prove the current state of your home pre-storm.
 Insurance companies will have an easier time processing your claims.
-Also, make electronic versions of important documents related to your home and your personal information in case they are destroyed in a storm.
-Documents such as your birth certificate, your driver's license, your home's deed, your social security card, and unpaid bills.
+You should make electronic versions of important documents related to your home and your personal information in case destroyed in a storm.
+These documents could include your birth certificate, driver's license, house deed, social security card, and unpaid bills.

 Tip #4: Protect Your Property

 Install hurricane shutters or plywood of at least 3/4 inches in thickness.
-You also may need to install hurricane clips to secure the roof of your home to the walls.
-This is especially important in areas that may receive a direct hit.
-Install foot and head bolts on all doors as well.
+You may need to install hurricane clips to secure the roof of your home to the walls.
+Shutters are essential in areas that may receive a direct hit and install foot and head bolts on all doors.

 Tip #5: Make an Evacuation Plan

 When it is time to leave, go.
-Make a plan for where you and your family will stay at least 50 miles away from your home.
+Make a plan for where your family will stay before the storm hits.
+Have an evacuation site at least 50 miles from your home.

 Tip #6: Don't Take Risks

-The people who get hurt in hurricanes often either stay in their homes or are taking extreme risks -- like leaving too late.
-Make sure you don't do anything silly when the hurricane begins.
+Injuries can occur by staying in the home or by taking extreme risks -- like leaving late.
+Make sure you don't do anything silly when the storm begins.
 Stay away from electrical poles and wires.
-Bunker down in your safe room away from windows.
-Don't go outside once the hurricane has begun.
-Play it safe in the midst of so much danger.
+Bunker down in your safe room from windows.
+Don't go outside when the hurricane has started.

 Locally Owned Company with National Storm Resources